 The WordPress AMP plugin provides the base AMP functionality.
 In my previous post, I recommended Pagefrog to add styling and tracking to your AMP pages.
 While it is a nice plugin, it caused more issues for us than it solved.
 The plugin adds a preview on every post edit screen.
 This preview is unneeded, and there is no way to disable it, and it caused browser crashes in our backend.

 The issues we had with Pagefrog made me decide to put in some time and created a set of design settings in our Yoast SEO AMP Glue plugin.
-When you update to version 0.3 of that plugin, you can safely disable Pagefrog and configure the styling on the SEO → AMP design settings tab:
+When you update to the latest version of that plugin, you can safely disable Pagefrog and configure the styling on the Yoast SEO → AMP design settings tab:

 Extra styling options